Glossary of College Terms

 BAC List: Courses identified by California Community Colleges as appropriate for transfer to the CSU and fulfill credit towards a bachelor’s degree.
 This list of CSU transferable courses can be found on Assist.org.

 Bachelor’s Degree: Degree granted by four-year colleges and universities.
 The Bachelor of Arts (B.A.) or the Bachelor of Science (B.S.) are most commonly offered.
+A limited number of Bachelor's degree programs are now available at California Community Colleges in majors not offered by CSU or UC campuses.

 By Arrangement: A course or part of a course, which includes additional hours not yet formally scheduled.
 The arrangement is usually scheduled with the Instructor of the course at the start of the semester.